kurtekat/shaiya-episode-6/sdev/README.md

 ### Skill Ability 87

-The following items are supported:
+Use the following items to get started:

 | ItemId | SkillId | SkillLv |
 |--------|---------|---------|